-Start: Set up the development environment for SharePoint 2013
+Set up a general development environment for SharePoint 2013

-Learn the steps to set up a SharePoint 2013 development environment by installing SharePoint 2013 and Visual Studio 2012.
+Learn the steps to set up a SharePoint development environment by installing SharePoint and Visual Studio.

 Applies to: SharePoint Foundation 2013 | SharePoint Server 2013

-First, decide what you want to build (to learn more about apps for SharePoint, see Apps for SharePoint overview):
+First, decide what you want to build (to learn more about SharePoint Add-ins, see SharePoint Add-ins):

-If you want to build solutions that use the server-side object model exclusively, we provide those steps in this article.
+If you want to build farm solutions, we provide those steps in this article.

 If you haven’t activated the Microsoft Azure benefit that comes with your MSDN subscription, you can learn more about it at Microsoft Azure Benefit for MSDN Subscribers.